vivngo/Parallel_Course/Github.md

 ### The **bsub** command: Submitting jobs to the cluster

 **bsub** submits information regarding your job to the batch system.
-Instead of writing a large *bsub* command in the terminal, we will create a shell file specifying all the *bsub* requiremnts.
+Instead of writing a large *bsub* command in the terminal, we will create a shell file specifying all the *bsub* requirements.

 The shell files can be created through either the linux terminal using the editor *nano* or Notepad++ in Windows.